 The brief description is "Passion and betrayal in mythic Cornwall."
 It's based on the old Celtic stories of Tristan and Isolde but with my own twist.
 Lots of love and tragedy and sword fights.
 Also people between the sheets--it is not the PG world of Yurt.

-It's available from Amazon both as an ebook and as a paperback and will be available on other ebook platforms this summer.
+It's available from Amazon both as an ebook and as a paperback and is also available on all other major ebook platforms.
 Here's a teaser from the opening:

 PART ONE - Brothers and Sisters